 Consignment inventory management is a business model where a supplier (consignor) retains ownership of the inventory until it is sold by the retailer (consignee).
 This means that the supplier retains the financial risk of the inventory until it is sold, and the retailer only pays for what they sell.

-Consignment inventory management allows consignees to offer a wider range of products without incurring the financial risk of purchasing and owning inventory outright, while consignors can expand their reach to new markets without the upfront costs of creating their own retail channels.
+Consignment inventory management allows consignees to offer a wider range of products without incurring the financial risk of purchasing and owning inventory outright, while consignors can expand their reach to new markets without the upfront costs of creating their own retail channels ,This model helps retailers reduce risk and investment, while suppliers get more visibility for their products—without needing their own store.

 Best Practices for Consignment Inventory Management